zeumoweb/process-scheduling-simulation/README.md

 ## Input Format

 The input format for the simulator is a text file which contains information about each process.
-The information include the process ID, Arrival Time, Burst Time, and Priority.
-Priority will be ignored for scheduler policies such as Round Robins and First Come First Served since they don't utilize process priority during scheduling.
+The information include the Arrival Time and Burst Time.

 Each line within the input text will represent information about one job and it will follow the following format:

-Process Id : Arrival time : Burst time : Priority
+Arrival time : Burst time

 Example input:
 * 13:0:17:1